-But under the surface, there were other issues that were just as important — but that workers couldn’t find the language for or didn’t feel comfortable asking about.
+But under the surface, other issues were just as important — but that workers couldn’t find the language for or felt uncomfortable asking about.

 During the Great Resignation, these priorities came into sharper focus.
 They’ve always driven the increasingly vocal — and increasingly powerful — next generation of workers, but the pandemic threw these trends into hyper-drive as millions reassessed their lives, and the role work plays in it.

-The new generation of the workers has different priorities, and COVID-19 accelerated and expanded these priorities to other members of the workforce.
+The new generation of workers has different priorities

 Gen Z and Millennials prioritize flexibility.
 According to Deloitte, they deem it as the most important characteristic of a successful business.
 Culture and mission, always important to this generation, became even more so during the pandemic.
 People had more time to think about what they wanted to spend their lives doing — and many decided that they wanted to work for a company with a mission and culture that aligns with their values.